tystr/redis-orm/doc/03-annotations.md

 Annotations
 ===========

+## @Prefix
+Define this property to customize the prefix used for the key name that will contain the hash of the object's data.
+If you omit this annotation, the class name will be used.

 ## @Id
 Each class must have One `@Id` annotatated property.
 The value of this property will be used when creating the indexes.